-- Wait lists are maintained at a school level using a multi-disciplinary team approach to prioritize students based on need.
-A range of supports and services are available to address student needs while waiting for formal assessment. - Central data for students waiting for speech-language pathology, psychology or social work assessments is not available at this time due to the impacts of labour disruptions and school closures. - Implementation of a technology solution for the central tracking of this data is in progress; however, implementation has been delayed due to the aforementioned challenges.
+- Wait lists are fluid and maintained at a school level using a multi-disciplinary team approach to prioritize students based on need.
+A range of supports and services are available to address student needs while waiting for formal assessment. - Central data for students waiting for speech-language pathology, psychology or social work assessments is not available at this time due to the impacts of the COVID-19 pandemic.
+It is anticipated that this information will be available by 30 June 2021.
+Implementation of a technology solution for the central tracking of this data is in progress with an implementation scheduled for the Fall of 2021.